Skip to main content

 Fine Grading + Finish

 Final grades set before sod, planting, or hardscape installation.
-Finish grading determines whether landscaping holds water or drains it — the last step before the surface trades begin, and one of the most consequential.
+Finish grading determines whether the installed environment holds water or drains it — the last step before the surface trades begin, and one of the most consequential.

 06